Help, My Periods Have Stopped. How Do I Get Them Back?

 Imagine your body like a bank account, and everything in your lifestyle and diet is like constantly withdrawing and topping up this account.
 If for years you have had an unhealthy diet or too strenuous exercise or using the pill or other drugs, then your body is very much in debt and will need quite a lot of replenishing to get back on track.
 Each step you take is about restoring the balance, allowing the body to heal and restore healthy hormonal function.

 If you’re finding you’ve tried all these tips and are still not seeing results, please do get in touch.
-I specialise in helping women get their period and fertility back, so please feel free to contact me.
+I specialize in helping women get their period and fertility back, so please feel free to contact me.

 I hope you found this helpful.
 Remember that the sooner you find out why you’re missing periods and cycles, the easier it will be to fix.
 I’m not saying it will always be easy, but I’m I know it’s worthwhile — and I’m here to help you on that journey if you need it.